-1) Size, Capacity, and Condition of Facility Disclosure;
+1) Size, Capacity, and Condition of Facility Disclosure

-The POS should identify and describe the charter school's existing or proposed facility(ies) and location(s).
-The POS should include in its appendices any boundary survey, site plan, and floor plan information showing number of classrooms, classroom sizes, room configurations, parking resources, and other significant facility components-all of which can be valuable tools for analysis of the charter school's ability to grow organically to meet enrollment expansion.
+The POS should identify and describe the charter school's existing or proposed facility and location(s).
+The POS should include in its appendices any boundary survey, site plan, and individual floor plan information showing numbers of classrooms, classroom sizes, room configurations, parking resources, and other significant facility components, which can be valuable tools for analysis of the charter school's ability to grow organically to meet enrollment expansion.
 The POS should discuss the age and condition of the charter school's facility and the adequacy of the facility and campus (including the facility to be constructed or acquired) to serve existing and future student population.
-The POS should disclose any physical needs reports and their date so that investors can understand the condition of the roof, basement (if any), and supporting walls and other major building components, as well as any reports that discuss the age, condition and adequacy of major equipment (e.g., heating, ventilating, and air conditioning) to serve the facility.
-If not available in a facility floor plan diagram, the POS should disclose the sizes of classes of the charter school, the square footage of the rooms in the charter school's facility, nature and the adequacy of the rooms to accommodate anticipated enrollment; administrative offices; teacher lounges; lunch rooms and kitchen or food preparation areas; auditoriums; specialized facilities for music, art, and other enrichment programs; athletic facilities; and the maximum enrollment capacity of the current and proposed facility for each grade level.
+The POS should disclose any physical needs reports that address the condition of the roof, basement (if any), and supporting walls and other major building components, as well as any reports that discuss the age, condition and adequacy of major equipment (e.g., heating, ventilating, and air conditioning) to serve the facility.
+Furthermore, the POS should disclose the date of these physical needs reports and should disclose whether or not any more recent physical needs assessments have been undertaken.
+The POS should disclose the sizes of classes of the charter school, the square footage of the rooms in the charter school's facility, and the adequacy of the rooms to accommodate anticipated enrollment.
+The POS should disclose the nature and adequacy of classrooms; administrative offices; teacher lounges; lunch rooms and kitchen or food preparation areas; auditoriums; specialized facilities for music, art, and other enrichment programs; athletic facilities; and the maximum enrollment capacity of the current and proposed facility for each grade level.